-- 1. Position the vehicle being towed behind the tow vehicle. - Shift the automatic transmission to P (Park) or a manual transmission into 1 (First) gear and turn the engine off. - 3.
-Set the parking brake. - 4.
-Following the manufacturer's instructions, attach the vehicle being towed to the tow vehicle. - 5.
-Shift the automatic transmission to N (Neutral) or a manual transmission to Neutral. - 6.
-Release the parking brake.
+- 1. Position the vehicle being towed behind the tow vehicle. - Shift the transmission into 1 (First) gear and turn the engine off.

+- 3. Set the parking brake.

+- Following the manufacturer's instructions, attach the vehicle being towed to the tow vehicle.

+- 5. Shift the transmission to Neutral.

+- 6. Release the parking brake.